AWS and Google Cloud direct connection AWS Interconnect - multicloud is now GA!

 Physical provisioning Required Not required

-Physical connections and ports Required Not required
+Physical connection and ports Required Not required

 Provisioning time 1-4 weeks Minutes to within 1 day